 As much as I love online shopping, I usually like to buy things in-store, especially if they’re expensive items.
 This way I can try things on and get a feel for how things look in person.
 Sometimes online photos can be really inaccurate, so shopping in-store allows you to touch the fabric, look at its movement, and see how things fit on your body.

 By the time you set foot in a store, you should already have a detailed list of what you plan to buy there.
 No wandering randomly into Forever 21 and picking up whatever catches your eye!!
 Have a plan and you’ll save yourself a headache, end up with quality pieces, AND spend less money.

 Next, find the items on your list and get into that dressing room!
-Try things on and if you don't like how they fit, don't be afraid to look elsewhere.
-Shopping can be hard work and if you want a fabulous wardrobe, refuse to settle for "just okay".
+Try things on and if you don’t like how they fit (and you don’t think they can be altered), don’t be afraid to look elsewhere.
+Shopping can be hard work and if you want a fabulous wardrobe, refuse to settle for “just okay.”